0xDBFB7/ionprinter/documents/log/field_solver.md

 Of course, computing all space around the beam seems ridiculous.
-Many beam
+Many beam solvers restrict their

 SLPIC

-These operators can be thought of either in terms of local operations (known as stencils), or in terms of the core linear algebra.
+There are two ways to implement this: either as a

+It is important that the restriction and prolongation operators be mirror images of each other.

 For instance, the standard 7-point stencil used in